VA Educational Benefits

 ~For information about the GoArmyEd Tuition Assistance program contact Portia Clark at 770-538-4759 firstname.lastname@example.org in the Accounting Office for assistance.

 ~Brenau University is required to report to the Veterans Administration on attendance, progress toward educational objectives, and other matters affecting benefits.

 ~All benefits except for the Post-9/11 GI Bill are paid directly to the student.

 ~Brenau participates in the Yellow Ribbon Program, wherein we partner with the VA to help cover tuition expenses above and beyond the amount covered by the Post-9/11 GI Bill.

 ~A graduate student enrolled three (3) to five (5) semester hours is considered a half-time student; graduate students taking six (6) or more hours will be considered at full-time status.
 For students who receive VA education benefits, it is important to note that even though six (6) semester hours (two courses) is considered full-time status for academic purposes, if one course is taken in each of the two evening or online sessions within a typical semester, VA will not pay benefits at a full-time rate because the courses are not being taken concurrently.

-~The University offers a $250 per semester credit hour military tuition discount for online classes.
-For eligibility requirements and to apply for the discounted tuition rate students would need to complete the Military Status Affidavit form located on the Registrar office’s website and return it to the Registrar’s office to have them determine your eligibility.
-Students may be asked to present their official military ID or DD214 to obtain the reduced tuition rate.
+~The University offers a military tuition discount.
+For eligibility requirements and to apply students would need to complete the Military Status Affidavit form located on the Registrar office’s website and return it to the Registrar’s office to have them determine your eligibility.
+Students may be asked to present their official military ID or DD214 to obtain the discount.
 The Registrar’s office can be reached at 770-534-6203 for more information.

 All students who receive VA Educational Benefits are expected to comply with the following Brenau University requirements: